forfudan/MojoMiji/src/miji/basic/functions.md

 The `fn` keyword is unique to Mojo and is not present in Python.
 It is another way to define a function.
 For most functionalities (I would say 95 percent of use cases), these two keywords are interchangeable.
 You can safely choose either.

-You may then wonder why there are two keywords to declare functions in Mojo.
+You may then wonder why there are two keywords to define functions in Mojo.
 The reason about the error handling:

 - For `fn`-functions: If there are potential exceptions that may be raised by the function, you have to explicitly indicate them using the `raises` keyword in the function declaration.
 - For `def`-functions: The `raises` keyword is **not needed**.
 The function will assume that it may raise some exceptions.